Kiran-512/180-days-of-code/M2/DAY 28/README.md

 Inner class:

-Coupling : The way by which one class knows about the another class Loose coupling:
+Coupling : The way by which one class knows about the another class Loose coupling: In which one class know LESS ABOUT the other class

-Cohesion: Whether the class serves the pupoose for which its defined/ how well focused class is Tight cohesion:
+Cohesion: Whether the class serves the pupoose for which its defined/ how well focused class is Tight cohesion : class must serve the purpose nad it must be highly focused

 Types:
 1.Regular Inner class//Instance Inner class
 .class file name : OuterClass$Innerclass.class
+- It's the instance member of the outer class
+- ONLY REGULAR inner CLASS CAN HAVE ANY Access modifier
 - Only instance var and methods defined inside this class
-- static var and method can not be defined inside this class
+- Static var and method can not be defined inside this class
 - Regular Inner class can access the instance members of the OuterClass but reverse is not ture!!

 2.Method local class
 .class file name : OuterClass$1MethodLocalInnerclass.class

 - class created inside the local method
+- MLIC can only be final, default to hehi
 - Before 1.8 for local var in a method one has to declare it as final but that compulson remover later, to access the instance var inside the MLIC
 -